Easy Peasy You

 Posted by Lara Schimweg on

-A consistent zero therapy is the only way to get rid of perioral dermatitis.
-You should avoid all cosmetic products .
+Consistent zero therapy is the only way to get rid of perioral dermatitis.

-The zero therapy should last at least one skin cycle , i.e. about a month.
+The zero-treatment phase should last at least one skin cycle , which is about one month.
 It's better if it lasts longer.

 You can also listen to this topic as a podcast episode :

-The main causes are too many or wrong cosmetic products and stress.
-Therefore, for the treatment of perioral dermatitis, it is necessary to completely abstain from skin care and make-up for a certain period of time.
-The term for this is also “zero therapy” .
-In this article you will find out how to get through the zero therapy and what else you can do.
+The main causes are excessive or unsuitable cosmetic products and stress.
+Therefore, treating perioral dermatitis requires completely abstaining from skincare and makeup for a certain period.
+This is also known as "zero therapy."
+This article will explain how to stick to zero therapy and what else you can do.

-A consistent zero therapy is the only way to get rid of an acute stewardess illness.
-This means: do not use any cosmetic products.
+A strict zero-therapy approach is the only way to get rid of acute flight attendant disease.
+This means: no cosmetic products.

 How long does zero therapy last for perioral dermatitis?

-How long you should go without using it depends on how your skin reacts.
-You should really go through a very strict zero therapy for at least one skin cycle.
-A skin cycle lasts about 28 days.
-So one month is the minimum.
-However, 6 weeks or a few months are recommended.
-The longer you hold out, the better your skin can regenerate.
+How long you should abstain from using any products depends on how your skin reacts.
+You should really stick to a very strict zero-therapy regimen for at least one skin cycle.
+A skin cycle lasts approximately 28 days, so one month is the minimum .
+However, six weeks or a few months are recommended.
+The longer you persevere, the better your skin can regenerate.

 Why is zero therapy necessary?